Home automation

 1) Introduction: what is meant by home automation

-Home automation is a new way of conceiving and designing domestic systems.
+Home automation is a new way of conceiving and designing home systems.

-Home automation is the result of an evolution of technological systems: in homes of the past the systems mainly consisted of a light point and therefore a home automation system would have been useless.
-But with the passage of time and following improvements in the field of systems and technology (automatic shutters, air conditioning systems, burglar alarms, video surveillance methods, audio systems…) it has been possible to introduce the use of home automation.
+Home automation is the result of an evolution of technological systems: in the houses of the past the systems were mainly made up of a light point and therefore a home automation system would have been useless.
+But with the passage of time and following the improvements in the field of systems and technology (automatic shutters, air conditioning systems, burglar alarms, video surveillance methods, audio systems ...) it was possible to introduce the use of home automation.

-The most particular aspect is the interdisciplinarity, because the topic in question deals with very different topics, from networks to security systems, lighting, air conditioning and even photovoltaics.
-The problem is to understand all these different aspects and merge them into a single system: home automation as a technique is based precisely on this operation; in fact, nowadays more and more credit and importance is given to the professional figure of the system integrator, who deals with the home automation system.
+The most particular aspect is the interdisciplinarity, because the topic in question deals with very different themes, from networks to security systems, lighting, air conditioning and even photovoltaics.
+The problem is to understand all these different aspects and merge them into a single system: this is the operation on which home automation as a technique is based; in fact, nowadays more and more credit and importance is given to the professional figure of the system integrator, who deals with the home automation system.

-The term home automation alludes to an “IT home”, which can be managed using technological tools.
+The term domotics refers to a “computerized home”, which can be managed through technological tools.

-On a technical level, home automation is a digital system for managing domestic systems.
-Check all systems: electrical, air conditioning, security, acoustic, lighting, etc. .
-The characteristics that distinguish a home automation system are control, integration and digitalisation.
-Control since the system, in itself, has no autonomous function, it is simply independent.
+At a technical level, home automation is a digital system for managing domestic systems.
+It controls all systems: electrical, air conditioning, security, acoustics, lighting, etc. The characteristics that distinguish a home automation system are control, integration and digitalization.
+Control because the system, in itself, has no autonomous function, it is simply independent.
 Integration allows the different subsystems to communicate with each other; finally, digitalization allows the various systems to interact in the form of bits.

 2) Costs, advantages and problems of the home automation system

 Home automation therefore appears to be something well defined and brings numerous benefits.
-For example, it allows you to rationalize energy consumption linked to electricity and gas, increases the safety of the electrical system and of the entire house, and overall allows you to give an active response to any emergencies, allows an improvement in comfort, through the control centralized and non-centralized of the plant in all its subsystems, through computer control via the internet.
+For example, it allows to rationalize energy consumption related to electricity and gas, increases the safety of the electrical system and the entire house, and overall allows to give an active response to any emergencies, allows an improvement in comfort, through centralized control and not of the system in all its subsystems, through computer control via the internet.

 In the past, each device had its own remote control and this created a lot of confusion.
-Home automation avoids these problems also thanks to the increasing use of tablets and smartphones through which everything can be controlled.
-In this way everything can be managed more easily and rationally.
+Home automation avoids these problems also thanks to the ever-increasing use of tablets and smartphones through which everything can be controlled.
+In this way, everything is more easily and rationally manageable.

 The system is easy to use and is not dangerous.
-It always works, even in the presence of any faults, and is immune to malfunctions.
+It always works, even in the presence of possible failures, and is immune to malfunctions.

-Naturally, the costs should not be underestimated, since it is necessary to consider how much the home automation system affects the total cost of the systems.
+Of course, costs should not be underestimated, since it is necessary to consider how much the home automation system affects the total cost of the systems.
 There are various methods with which a home automation system can be created.
-For example, a system that is limited to the control of lights and loads (basic level) has an impact of approximately 10-20%; if the system is larger the cost will also be higher.
+For example, a system that is limited to controlling lights and loads (basic level) affects about 10-20%; if the system is larger, the cost will also be higher.
 The cost also changes depending on the type of system adopted, given that there are various technologies for creating a home automation system.
-A complete system within a standard sized 120m2 apartment can account for up to 50% of the total cost.
+A complete system inside a standard-sized apartment of 120 m50 can affect up to XNUMX% of the total cost.

 3) General structure of a home automation system